alex-ozdemir/alex-ozdemir.github.io/_posts/2016-08-08-unsafe-in-rust-public-escape.md

 ```

 At first glance, the `write_first` function seems problematic for the same
-reason that `deref` was in Examples A and B: it is a public, safe function which
+reason that `deref` was in Examples A and B: it is a public, safe function that
 dereferences some part of its input (specifically `self.vga_mem_start`).
 However, this case is also somewhat different --- `write_first` isn't just
 dereferencing _any_ input, its dereferencing a private field of `VGA`.
 Since the